crypticsilence/htb_business2022_ctf_writeups/HTB-Business-CTF-2022-Forensics_Rogue.md

 In recap of the article, the Random Session Key can be calculated by:

--Unicode (utf-16le) of password
+- Unicode (utf-16le) of password
--MD4 hash of the above (This is also the NTLM Hash of the password) -Unicode(utf-16le) and Uppercase of Username and Domain/Workgroup together -Calculating the ResponseKeyNT via HMAC_MD5(NTLM Hash, Unicode of User/Domain above) -NTProofStr (can be calculated but not needed as it is present in the PCAP) -Calculating the KeyExchangeKey via HMAC_MD5(ResponseKeyNT,NTProofStr) -Decrypt the Encrypted Session Key via RC4 and the Key Exchange Key to finally get the Random Session Key
+- MD4 hash of the above (This is also the NTLM Hash of the password)
+- Unicode(utf-16le) and Uppercase of Username and Domain/Workgroup together
+- Calculating the ResponseKeyNT via HMAC_MD5(NTLM Hash, Unicode of User/Domain above)
+- NTProofStr (can be calculated but not needed as it is present in the PCAP)
+- Calculating the KeyExchangeKey via HMAC_MD5(ResponseKeyNT,NTProofStr)
+- Decrypt the Encrypted Session Key via RC4 and the Key Exchange Key to finally get the Random Session Key

-And, the guy was nice enough to write up the code to do it, and call it random_session_key_calc.py.
+And, the guy was nice enough to write up the code to do it, called random_session_key_calc.py.

 ```
 import hashlib